wothers/items_from_text/README.md

 Optional for all items: "isFireproof" field (true or false) - is the item immune to burning in fire or lava.

-Optional for food items: "isSnack" fild (true or false) - is the food consumed quickly.
+Optional for food items: "isSnack" field (true or false) - is the food consumed quickly.

 ## Basic Items: